NagyDezso/NVARC/README.md

 The scripts and instructions to train Tiny Recursive Models are in the [TRM](TRM) folder.

 The submission notebook is available on Kaggle [cpmpml/arc2-trm-v31](https://www.kaggle.com/code/cpmpml/arc2-trm-v31?scriptVersionId=278223801).

+## ARC AGI 2024

+We ran our winning solution on last year ARC AGI evaluation data.
+The code can be found in the [ARC-AGI1](ARC-AGI1) folder.